Mayken Verhulst

-Mayken Verhulst (1518–1596 or 1599), also known as Marie Bessemers, was a sixteenth-century miniature, tempera and watercolor painter, identified by Lodovico Guicciardini in 1567 as one of the four most important female artists in the Low Countries.
+Mayken Verhulst (1518–1596 or 1599), also known as Marie Bessemers, was a sixteenth-century miniature, tempera and watercolor painter and print publisher.
 She was actively engaged in the workshop of her husband, Pieter Coecke van Aelst, posthumously publishing his works.
-While she is recognized as an exceptionally skilled artist, little is known about her works or life as there are few surviving attributable sources of information.
+While she is recognized as an exceptionally skilled artist, little is known about her works or life as there are few surviving sources.

 Life

-Mayken Verhulst was born in Mechelen in 1518.
-She was the second wife of the painter Pieter Coecke van Aelst, and the mother-in-law of Pieter Brueghel the Elder, and, according to Karel van Mander, the first teacher of her grandsons Pieter Brueghel the Younger and Jan Brueghel the Elder.
-Her sister Lysbeth was married to the engraver and painter Hubert Goltzius, and her sister Barbara was married to the painter Jacob de Punder.
+Mayken Verhulst was born in Mechelen around 1518 as the daughter of Peeter Verhulst Bessemeers (1492–1553) and Margriet Dancerme (1493–1545.
+Her father was a painter and she learned the artist craft in her father's workshop.
+Her sister Lysbeth married the engraver and painter Hubert Goltzius, and her sister Barbara married the painter Jacob de Punder.
+She married Pieter Coecke van Aelst (called the Elder) around 1535 as his second wife.
+Van Aelst was 16 years older than her and already a prominent painter, sculptor, architect, author and designer of woodcuts, goldsmith's work, stained glass and tapestries.
+Before they married he had made a perilous journey to Turkey from which he had brought back a great number of drawings.
+He became later court painter to Charles V, Holy Roman Emperor.

-According to Slater (2019), she died in Brussels in 1596, approximately eighty years old., but most authority notices state that she died in Malines in 1599.
+They lived together in Antwerp from 1540 to 1545, then moved to Brussels.
+Verhulst worked in her husband's workshop until his death in 1550.
+They had three children: Pieter II, Kathelijne and Mayken (who married in 1563 the great painter Pieter Brueghel the Elder).
+Mayken was, according to the early biographer Karel van Mander, the first teacher of her grandsons Pieter Brueghel the Younger and Jan Brueghel the Elder.

+She was buried on 11 April 1600 in Mechelen.

 Works

-Following Pieter Coecke's death in 1550, she likely oversaw the publication of a large woodcut series Ces Moeurs et Fachons de Faire des Turcz (Manners and Customs of the Turks) (1553).
+Following Pieter Coecke's death in 1550, she likely oversaw the publication of a large scroll made by conjoining multiple woodcuts entitled Ces Moeurs et Fachons de Faire des Turcz (Manners and Customs of the Turks) (1553) (copies of which are in the collections of the Rijksmuseum, the Metropolitan Museum of Art and the British Museum.
 This print was originally designed by van Aelst as a tapestry design, strategically published by Verhulst as a print after his death to showcase his work.
-Additionally, she waited until about twenty years following her husband's death to publicize his legacy, argued by Di Furia as an intentional decision meant to honor Charles V, a great admirer of Turkish culture, as he withdrew from public service in 1555.
-Thus, Verhulst displayed great agency through her strategy, independence, and creativity.

 No works survive that can be securely attributed to Verhulst, although she is frequently identified as the person behind several works assigned to the Master of the Brunswick Monogram.

-Verhulst may also have been the author of a painting in the Kunsthaus Zürich with a self-portrait with her husband (panel, 50.5 x 59 cm).

 Legacy

-Status

 While little is definitively known about her life and works, Guicciardini's Descrittione places her alongside Susanna Horenbout, Levina Teerlinc, and Caterina van Hemessen, suggesting her remarkable talents.

-Impact

-Verhulst was the first teacher of her grandsons, Pieter Brueghal the Younger and Jan Brueghal the Elder, both of which are prolific Northern Renaissance Master painters.
-Ironically, her close relation to such prominent artists has muted her long-lasting effect on art history, as she is most often mentioned within discussions of their heritage as opposed to her accomplishments.

-Published by Mayken Verhulst, her husband's composition Ces Moeurs et fachons de faire de Turcz now resides at the Metropolitan Museum of Art, evidencing her significant impact on Northern Renaissance printmaking.